mincong-h/learning-kafka/cli/kafka-consumer-groups.md

 Examples of using the `kafka-consumer-groups.sh` provided in kafka bin directory.

-## Describe a consumer group, see the topics (and its partitions) it is consuming and each partition's the current offset (already consumed by the consumer group).
+## Describe Consumer Group

+Describe consumer group, list the topics and their partition offset lag (number of messages not yet processed) related to given group.

 ```
 kafka-consumer-groups.sh --bootstrap-server localhost:9092 --group foo-app --describe